 Any system may have drawbacks and you’ll also have to deal with it.
 Especially if you’re an owner of a Standalone solution.
 Maintenance – is a specialist’s work aimed to fix the drawbacks.
 And this is also should be paid for.

 When you choose a SaaS solution, you may probably do without any maintenance at all, or it will cost you a small charge.
 But you shouldn’t be afraid – a properly set up and tuned software will be stable and won’t need any maintenance in case if you don’t try to experiment with it on your own.

 Why SaaS systems don’t need constant maintenance:

-Functionality of such systems is very restricted.
-From the one hand, it may sound like a massive drawback, but from the other hand, it’s a huge advantage, because you won’t have chances to experiment with them.
+The functionality of such systems is very restricted.
+On the one hand, it may sound like a massive drawback, but on the other hand, it’s a huge advantage, because you won’t have chances to experiment with them.
 They are created for a certain range of tasks.

 We want to remind you that small and medium sized business usually work better with SaaS CRM solutions.
 They economize time for the integration and maintenance.
 Besides, they won’t take much time to get used to – your staff members will be pleased.

-There’s a ton of information about peculiarities of various CRM systems.
+There’s a ton of information about the peculiarities of various CRM systems.
 It’s not the first and the last time we get back to this question.
-Here and now, we’ve just tried to get you acquainted to the basic features and knowledge about CRM working principles.
+Here and now, we’ve just tried to get you acquainted with the basic features and knowledge about CRM working principles.